redsanket/spark/external/storm/guide/security/index.rst

 uses is not compatible please reach out to the Storm team and we can make that configurable as well.

-Athenz TSL Certs using AutoSSL
+Athenz TLS Certs using AutoSSL
 ==============================

 Storm has an AutoSSL plugin similar to AutoAthens that you can use to send both private and public key files to your topology.
 AutoAthens is specific to role tokens.